AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 ## Usage

 To use Cluster template all you need to do is define a valid cluster template yml file.
-If this file is present on a clean Axon Server startup, it will automatically be picked up and the cluster will be configured accordingly.
+If this file is present on a clean Axon Server startup, it will automatically be picked up, and the cluster will be configured accordingly.

 {% hint style="warn" %}
-Each cluster node needs to have the cluster template yml copy .
-Each node will read this file, find its own configuration within configuration and configure itself.
+Each cluster node needs to have the cluster template yml file copy.
+Each node will read this file, find its own configuration and configure itself.
 {% endhint %}

 Default path from which Axon Server reads configuration is `./cluster-template.yml`